jadielam/scientific-workflows/README.md

 If one of the constraints is not satisfied, the server will throw an error at workflow submission time.
 A documentation of the errors thrown is provided in the REST API documentation.

+Actions must have `id`, `name` and `type` attributes.
+They have two optional boolean attributes: `forceComputation` and `isManaged`.
+If `forceComputation` is set to `True`, it means that the action will be forced to compute its output regardless of if it already exists and is available or not.
+If it is set to `False`, it means that the system determines if the action will be computed or not.
+The default is `False`.

+If the attribute `isManaged` is set to `True`, it means that the path where the output of this action will be stored is determined and managed by the system.
+If `isManaged` is set to `False`, it means that the path where the output of this action will be stored is not determined or managed by the system, and that path must be provided by the user.
+The user needs to have Read/Write permissions to any path it provides, otherwise, the execution of the action will fail at the end.
+The default value for `isManaged` is `True`.

-Notice how action names do not need to be unique.
+Notice also how action names do not need to be unique.
 An action name is just a mnemonic resource to understand what the action does.

-Currently we support three kinds of actions: **Command-line actions**, **MapReduce v1.0 actions** and **MapReduce v2.0 actions**.
+Also depending on the action `type`, there might be other required attributes too.
+We currently support three kinds of actions: **Command-line actions**, **MapReduce v1.0 actions** and **MapReduce v2.0 actions**, and in the future we are planning to add support for **Spark actions** and **Sqoop actions**

 ### Command Line Action